Bumps2Babies event raises resource awareness for new, expecting parents

 “The purpose of the event is to bridge gaps in the community and help new parents and expecting parents with some resources they may not know are offered throughout (central Illinois) that we can partner them with and make sure they don’t get left behind,” said Neal.

-“A lot of times when new parents have a baby, they may feel like they’re not getting enough information,” said TCHD Communications Manager Sara Sparkman.
+“A lot of times when new parents have a baby, they may feel like they’re not getting enough information,” said Sara Sparkman, a health department spokeswoman.
 “There will be a lot of information (at the Bumps2Babies event).
 There will be a lot of resources so that after they have the baby, they’ll have somebody they can reach out to.”

-TCHD will also discuss health and safety information at the event.
-Topics covered will include benefits of a healthy pregnancy, effects of smoking on pregnancy, and nutrition.
+Also discussed will topics such as benefits of a healthy pregnancy, effects of smoking on pregnancy, and nutrition.
 Although the event is tailored toward new and expecting parents, Sparkman emphasized it is open to everyone.

 “We want to make sure everyone has access to the resources we’ve provided,” she said.
 “Anyone that has anything to do with a baby, we encourage them to attend.”

-TCHD will distribute free diapers and baby wipes to all visitors.
-Meridian Health and East Peoria Mennonite Church provided monetary donations that allowed TCHD to purchase door prizes for the resource fair.
+The health department will distribute free diapers and baby wipes to all visitors.
+Meridian Health and East Peoria Mennonite Church provided monetary donations that allowed the department to purchase door prizes for the resource fair.
 Drawings will take place throughout the event, and visitors will have a chance to win a car seat and stroller travel system, a Pack N. Play portable crib, a high chair or a baby monitor.

 “When (people) come in, they register at our table and get a passport,” said Neal.
 “They have to visit each booth throughout the event, get a sticker from each booth just to let us know they went to every (booth) and got some type of communication with everyone that participated.
 Once they do that, they give us back that passport and we provide them with diapers and wipes.”